payout-one/developers/docs/transaction-splitting.md

 3. All money goes to your account regardless of offer_id
 4. Split routing rules can be configured for automatic payouts

+💡 Note:
+If you want payouts to be routed automatically based on offer_id, you must send should_split: true — even if there is only one product or offer in the checkout.
+This ensures that the transaction is properly tagged with the offer_id and can follow your configured split routing rules.

 ## Enabling Transaction Splitting

 Two conditions must be met: